 Lastly, seeing a health care provider may help rule out serious injuries as the cause of your soreness and may be able to provide you with more information for pain relief and injury prevention.

-Working hard is important, and ensuring that you stay healthy to continue working in the long run may be even more important.
+Working hard is a good thing, and ensuring that you stay healthy to continue working in the long run may be even more critical.
 Try some of the precautions, exercise self care, and flex your employee rights — work doesn't have to be back breaking!Alice!